-We are now accepting abstracts and proposals for the scientific sessions for the 2nd International Keloid Symposium, Rome – Italy.
+We are now accepting abstracts and proposals for the scientific sessions for the 3rd International Keloid Symposium which will be held April 19-21, 2019 in Beijing, China.
 All abstracts and proposals should be submitted in Microsoft Word format.
 Images and tables have to be incorporated in the main body of the abstract.
 Word count should be limited to 800 words.

 Please e-mail your submissions to firstname.lastname@example.org.

 All submissions will be reviewed by the meeting’s scientific committee.
-A formal response will be sent to you by mid May 2018.
+A formal response will be sent to you by June 30, 2019.